nrwl/nx/docs/angular/api-workspace/npmscripts/affected-dep-graph.md

 Change the way Nx is calculating the affected command by providing directly changed files, list of files delimited by commas

+### filter

+Use to limit the dependency graph to only show specific projects, list of projects delimited by commas.

 ### head

 Latest commit of the current branch (usually HEAD)